Graphic Design

-Don Rico Spirits, LLC
+Don Rico Tequila

 Don Rico began as my dad’s passion project and quickly became a full-fledged family business rooted in love, craft, and legacy.
-As the in-house designer, I’ve helped shape everything from the original logo to packaging, murals, and merchandise—building a bold, authentic tequila brand alongside the people who matter most.
+As the in-house designer, I’ve helped shape everything from the original logo to packaging, murals, and merchandise, building a bold, authentic tequila brand alongside the people who matter most.

 BACKSTORY